deyloop/notebox/20220112093437/README.md

 Filters are of two types:

 * Line filters - program transforms the input line by line
-* file filters - program transforms the whole input received via `stdin` at once
+* File filters - program transforms the whole input received via `stdin` at once

 Related: